imranmohammad-hub/ai-assignment/README.md

    long, complex interactions.

-# How an LLM Processes a Request — Agent Developer Perspective
+# Describe how an LLM processes a request from an agent developer's perspective

-## 1. Agent builds a structured prompt
+1. **Agent constructs the full prompt**
-The agent compiles system instructions, developer rules, memory, tool outputs, and the user's query into one text prompt.
+   The agent combines system instructions, developer rules, memory, tool outputs, and the user query into one structured input block.

-## 2. LLM tokenizes the input
-Text is converted into tokens so the model can process it through its attention layers.

-## 3. The model performs internal reasoning
-The LLM:
+2. **Prompt is tokenized into numeric vectors**
+   The LLM converts the text into tokens so its transformer layers can analyze relationships and patterns.

-- interprets intent
+3. **Model interprets intent and context**
-- follows agent instructions
-- decides if tools are needed
-- plans next actions
-Reasoning is pattern-based, not conscious.

-## 4. LLM decides the output type
-It produces one of the following:
-- **Direct answer**
-- **Tool/function call** (JSON or structured format)
-- **Next step in a multi-step agent plan**

-## 5. Agent executes the LLM's chosen action
+   The LLM understands the user's goal, constraints, prior messages, and the agent's instructions based on training patterns.

+4. **LLM decides whether to answer or act**
+   It determines whether it should respond directly, call a tool, or produce the next step in a reasoning sequence.

+5. **LLM generates output token-by-token**
+   The model predicts one token at a time, forming either a natural language answer, a structured tool call, or an action plan.

+6. **Agent receives and interprets the LLM output**
+   The agent checks if the model produced a tool call, a plan, or a final answer.

+7. **Agent executes the required tool or action**
-If a tool call is produced, the agent executes it and returns the result back to the model as new input.
+   When a tool call is requested, the agent runs the corresponding function, API, or external operation.

+8. **Tool result is fed back to the LLM**
+   The agent sends tool results back as new context or "observation" for the model to continue reasoning.

-## 6. LLM refines its response
+9. **LLM refines its response with the new data**
-Using the tool output, the model either:
-- produces the final answer, or
-- requests additional actions.

-## 7. Final output returned to the user
+   The model may run more reasoning steps, call additional tools, or finalize the answer based on updated context.

+10. **Agent ends the loop and returns the final output**
-Once the agent-LLM loop completes, the final response is sent to the end user.
+    Once the LLM provides a complete answer (not a tool call), the agent delivers the final result to the end user.